 Material Matters

-- Stone: Timeless and durable, but heavy and pricey.
+- Stone: enduring and timeless, but costly and heavy.

-For more on materials, see our Eco-Friendly Decor Guide.
+For more on materials, check out our Eco-Friendly Decor Guide.

 Personal Touch: My Sloping Patio Journey